Undergraduate BA (Hons)

 Comedy Writing and Performance

 The module explores the writing and devising of comedy.
 You will watch, listen to and discuss examples of a range of online, radio and TV comedy before working in small groups to create an original comedy sketch idea and to develop your own script and characters within it.
 You will be encouraged to develop range and flexibility in your vocal, facial and physical skills in order to produce a range of comic personas.
 The module also examines aspects of storytelling – theme, narrative structure, character development, comic types, the relationship of character to plot, use of subplots - in relation to the writing of comedy drama and situation comedy.
-In the second half of the module you will create your solo performance: a piece of Stand Up of comic monologue.
+In the second half of the module, you will create your solo performance: a piece of Stand Up or comic monologue.

 Acting For the Camera